 The more shiny surfaces your room has, the brighter the light reflection around the room.
-Consider using materials such as gold door knobs, brass lighting or chandeliers, mirrors, silver picture frames and the like, as part of your decorating approach.
+Consider using materials such as gold doorknobs, brass lighting or chandeliers, mirrors, silver picture frames, and the like, as part of your decorating approach.

 With the brightly painted walls, large windows, and a good entry mirror to reflect every light entering the room, the house will enjoy sufficient natural light.
-For the mirrors, ensure they are large, with silver frames; it could be a beveled mirror, antique mirror, Venetian or sunburst mirror.
+For the mirrors, ensure they are large, with silver frames; it could be a beveled mirror, antique mirror, Venetian, or sunburst mirror.

 The type of windows you install can also affect the quantity of light reaching the room.
 They say windows are the eyes into the soul of the home (a reverse play on the original quote).
 It is therefore important to have the ideal kind if you must let in the best of outdoor light.
 Thick window curtains and treatment usually absorb precious natural light so you may want to think twice about heavy or dark curtains.

 Light colors and sheer fabrics are perfect for preserving natural light.
-Most designers advise the use of thick curtains only in colder weather when there are little sun and warmth is a priority.
+Most designers advise the use of thick curtains only in colder weather when there is little sun and warmth is a priority.
 However, when it gets a bit warmer, switch your curtains for something lighter.

 This will depend on your budget as glass can be pricey at times.
 Use glass in your doors to facilitate the entry of natural light into your room.
 And if privacy is a concern, you can always choose tinted or frosted glass.
 In addition to the budget, the home style and security preferences will determine how far you go with your transparent choice.